Tiendil/keycloak-simple/README.md

 - TODO: instruction on configuring social login
 - TODO: join configuration
 - "Browser" flow is replaced with "Simple browser" flow.
+- "First broker login" flow is replaced with "Simple first broker login.
+- TODO: some changes listed here are not an actual changes, but dev setup (like flows changes).
+Need to clarify that.

 ## Simple browser flow